 Service Strategy

-In the Service Strategy stage the entire service lifecycle is reviewed to improve service management and tune it according to the business strategy.
-In Service Strategy objectives and expectation of performance towards serving the customers are defined together with the related priorities.
+At the core of the ITIL Service Lifecycle, there is the Service Strategy stage.
+A service strategy defines a unique approach for delivering better value to customers.
+It also provides guidance on the principles underpinning the practice of service management that are useful to develop policies, guidelines and processes.
+The alignment with the business strategy is fundamental.
+In the Service Strategy, objectives and expectation of performance towards serving the customers are defined together with the related priorities.
 Objectives are implemented through the service lifecycle.

 Service strategy defines governance and decision-making and it covers the definition of objectives according to the identified requirements, definition of policies and strategies.
 All these are reflected in various processes such as financial management, development of offerings, demand management.